Porcelain Crowns and Bridges in NYC

 Emax Crowns

-Porcelain Crown vs Ceramic Crown
+Porcelain Crowns vs Ceramic Crowns

 The terms “porcelain” and “ceramic” are sometimes used interchangeably in dentistry, but there are distinctions between them, particularly in the context of dental crowns:

 - Ceramic Crowns: The term “ceramic crown” is broader and can encompass various ceramic materials used in dental restorations, including porcelain.
-Ceramic crowns may be composed of different types of ceramics, such as zirconia or lithium disilicate.
+Ceramic crowns may be composed of different ceramics, such as zirconia or lithium disilicate.
 These materials offer strength and durability while providing a natural look.

 Stainless Steel Crowns